alexkassil/alexkassil.github.io/_posts/2017-07-21-Piscine-Exam-Final.markdown

 I ended up with a 76/100.
 The highest score in my piscine was 81/100.
 I was very happy with what I got, it being the second highest.
 I definitely enjoyed this very long exam, but was brain dead afterwards.

 ### BBQ
 Woohoo!
 Piscine is over.
-The pisciners plus some cadets all had a barbeque on the lawn.
+The pisciners plus some cadets all had a barque on the lawn.
 It was nice to relax and play volleyball and eat food and be done with the piscine.

 ### Viewing of The Hitchhiker's Guide to the Galaxy
 To end the piscine, the movie club had a viewing of the movie that 42 got it's namesake from.
 Also it made clear a lot of the references during the piscine.
 Vogsphere, or the server we pushed all our work to, is from Hitchhiker's Guide to the Galaxy.
 So is Sastantua, Marvin, and 42!
 A great way to end a great month of learning.